Higher-dimensional Teter rings via the canonical trace: Abstract

 \section{Abstract}

 We study Puthenpurakal's higher-dimensional Teter rings via the canonical trace ideal.
 We give a sufficient criterion for Teterness and show that, in the standard graded case, it is also necessary, yielding a characterization.
 Consequently, several nearly Gorenstein families are Teter; moreover, under certain hypotheses, the Cohen--Macaulay type of nearly Gorenstein rings is bounded by the codimension.
-We also analyze Teterness for fiber products, Veronese subrings, and numerical semigroup rings.